 To Transnistria, the last remaining splinter of the Soviet Union!
 This insignificantly small but de facto independent strip of land is a thorn in both Moldova’s and Ukraine’s sides.
 Ukraine kindly declined when Transnistria offered to join its large neighbour, while Moldova actually wants these 4200 km² of trouble back.
 In the meantime, Transnistria’s independence is only recognised by Abkhazia, Nagorno-Karabakh and South Ossetia.

 There are few places in Europe that care so little about what tourists want.
-Walking around in Transnistria is like a time trip back to the days of the Soviet Union, Moldova is the least visited country in Europe and tourism in Ukraine has plummeted due to certain issues in the east of the country and in Crimea.
+Walking around in Transnistria is like a time trip back to the days of the Soviet Union, Moldova is the least visited country in Europe and Gagauzia is not on any bucket list.
 Those who think of a refreshing lack of sights as an asset need look no further.

 - transport by minibus

 - overnight stays in hotels, based on double/twin room (breakfast included)

 - overnight stay at a family in Ciobruci

 - getting lost in the subterranean corridors of Mileștii Mici winery

 - excursions en entry fees